 In four years, Farenthold has passed one bill and if he’s known outside his district—where more than one out of five lacks health insurance and 23 percent of kids live in poverty—it’s probably because Bill Maher recently made him the target of his “Flip a District” segment.
 Farenthold’s other notable turn in the national spotlight: When he first ran for office in 2010, a photo surfaced of the future congressman wearing ducky pajamas and grinning ear to ear with his arm draped around a buxom woman.
 He’s also flirted with “birther-ism”—the notion that President Obama isn’t a U.S. citizen—and called for Obama’s impeachment.

 An avid user of social media, Farenthold’s Twitter, Instagram, Facebook and Foursquare accounts chronicle the life of a tea party congressman in a do-nothing Congress.
 Here’s a photo of his leather loafers and the cramped seating on the plane back to Corpus Christi, where he returns almost every weekend.
 Here he is at Pete’s Dueling Piano Bar in Fort Worth during the Texas GOP Convention.
-Or the China Garden Super Buffet in Corpus Christi.
+Or the China Garden Super Buffett in Corpus Christi.
 “Mhbvhmkkbjngrvyhc,” he inadvertently wrote on Foursquare.
 “Bhnhxbg*sqt.”
 Frequent late-night visits to bars on the campaign trail in 2010 earned him the “Crunked” and “Bender” badges on Foursquare.

 But Farenthold, who co-hosted a Corpus right-wing radio show before running for Congress, loves the job.